IdahoEv/collidex/README.md

 ### Detecting Collisions Between primitives

-Pass any pair of primitives to Collidex.Detector.collision?/3.
+Pass any pair of geometric shapes, as represented by Collidex structs, to `Collidex.Detector.collision?/3`.
 A truthy return value indicates that they overlap on the plane.
-The third argument is an optional atom representing the detection method for Polygon-to-Polygon collisions and defaults to :accurate.
-For faster but less accurate comparisons, specify :fast.
+The third argument is an optional atom representing the detection method for Polygon-to-Polygon collisions and defaults to `:accurate`.
+For faster but less accurate comparisons, specify `:fast`.
+See details in the docs for `Collidex.Detector.Polygons`.

 ### Detecting collisions between and within lists of primitives